-The minimization problem involved in 3D/4D-Var can be considered as large-scale, since the number of degrees of freedom in the control variable is of the order of $10^7$ .
-In the case of purely quadratic cost-function (as in operational 4D-Var) the most efficient minimisation is provided by the conjugate gradient algorithm (CONGRAD called from CVA2 and FORECAST\ERROR).
+The minimization problem involved in 3D/4D-Var can be considered as large-scale, since the number of degrees of freedom in the control variable is of the order of 10^7 .
+In the case of purely quadratic cost-function (as in operational 4D-Var) the most efficient minimisation is provided by the conjugate gradient algorithm (CONGRAD called from CVA2 and FORECAST_ERROR).
 Congrad is preconditioned with the leading Hessian eigenvectors, as described in Chapter 6.
 The forecast error configuration (Chapter 6, switch LAVCGL = .TRUE. in yomvar) always uses CONGRAD, and otherwise it is activated by the switch LCONGRAD in yomvar.

 For non-quadratic problems, an efficient descent algorithm was provided by the Institut de Recherche en Informatique et Automatique (INRIA, France).
 It is a variable-storage quasi-Newton algorithm (M1QN3) described in Gilbert and Lemaréchal (1989).
 M1QN3 uses the available in-core memory to update an approximation of the Hessian of the cost function.
 In practice, ten updates (NMUPD, namiomi) of this Hessian matrix were used.
-M1QN3 is currently used in the 3D-FGAT configuration, described in Chapter 3.